How to Manage Cash Flow in the Trades

 Track Your Money Weekly

-Most tradesmen only look at their bank account.
+Most tradesmen rely on their bank balance.

-But a bank balance doesn’t tell the full story.
+But that doesn’t show the full picture.

 You should know:

-• What money is coming in
+• What’s coming in

 • What bills are due